 Stork's Nest Blitz

-In 1998, the Stork’s Nest Blitz Baby Item Collection Drive was created by Kappa Iota Zeta chapter member, Tonya Cook to gather items needed to stock the “nests”.
-An assortment of newborn baby items, such as diapers, bottles, receiving blankets, shirts and more are collected and assembled on site during the event into layettes, which are later distributed to clinics participating in the Stork’s Nest program located in Metro Atlanta.
-Recently, the Stork's Nest prenatal education modules were added to the Blitz program where mothers receive incentives for attending the prenatal health workshops.
+In 1998, the Stork’s Nest Blitz Baby Item Collection Drive was created by Kappa Iota Zeta chapter member, Tonya Cook.
+The blitz aides the chapter in gathering Items needed to stock the Nest for its incentive program.
+An assortment of newborn baby items, such as diapers, bottles, receiving blankets, shirts and more are collected and assembled on site during the event into layettes.
+These layettes are later distributed to expectant mothers who participate in the Stork’s Nest program.